bootstrap-vue/bootstrap-vue/src/components/pagination-nav/README.md

 indicator(s) will never be shown for practical display reasons.

 **Note:** HTML is supported via the bookend content props.
-If allowing user supplied content to populate these props, you should use named slots (se below) instead to avoid possible XSS attacks.
+If allowing user supplied content to populate these props, you should use named slots (see below) instead to avoid possible XSS attacks.

 ### Named slots